 Fifth, I added broken candy canes to the finishing powdered sugar and processed the two to a powder.
 This really amps up the peppermint flavor.

 So now, this jolly little cookie is as lovely to eat as it is to behold.
-What a good feeling when a little perseverance pays off!
+What a great feeling when a little perseverance pays off!

 Candy Cane Butter Cookies